Pacific Northwest National Laboratory ARM Radar Data Mentor in RICHLAND, Washington

 The hiring level will be determined based on the education, experience and skill set of the successful candidate based on the following:

-PhD in atmospheric science, meteorology, or related field with relevant work experience;
+PhD in electrical engineering, atmospheric science, meteorology, or related field with relevant work experience;

 Familiar with weather radar